CIRSS/cs598-data-curation/syllabus.md

 ## Late Policy

 Unless otherwise specified, all assignments are due at 11:59 PM US Central Time on the due date.
-Considering the large size of this class, we typically DO NOT accept any late assignments.
 We encourage everyone to finish the assignments before the deadline.
-Please do not email the staff requesting to accept assignment with late penalty.
-In case of extenuating circumstances extensions are granted at the discretion of course staff.
-In such circumstances please reach out to TAs or post email to mcs-support@illinois.edu.
+In the event of extenuating circumstances extensions are granted at the discretion of course staff via Campuswire.

 ## Student Code and Policies